Schools Behind Our River

 Where possible, our fundraising activities will support student-level participation in special event days, such as Restoration Day, Moana Wetlands Discovery Day, World Fish Migration Day, Arbor Day, Conservation Week, etc. Support will be offered to those activities planned or promoted by community groups, such as WP2K, Sustainable Wairarapa, or the Aorangi Restoration Trust, along with any school activity that requests our support.

-The Trust will continue to focus on restoration plantings on Special Event Days in locations that provide opportunities for student-led research in conservation, land management and clean water protection.
-This will include a large student-led community planting day on the banks of the Ruamahanga River at Percey’s Reserve on Te Ore Ore Road, Masterton scheduled for late June or early July 2023.
+The Trust will continue to focus on restoration plantings on Special Event Days in locations that provide opportunities for student-led research in conservation, land management, and clean water protection.
+This includes a community planting on the banks of the Ruamahanga River at Percy’s Reserve on the outskirts of Masterton.

 Students planting native trees.